 Plan programs, and a positive orientation experience for all new students attending

 Western Leaders who serve as Crew Members function as excellent customer service representatives and assist in the implementation of programs during M.A.S.T.E.R.
-Plan (August 18th-22nd, 2013).
+Plan (August 17th-21st, 2014).

 *After one year of service, Western Leaders Crew Members have the opportunity to serve as Crew Member Team Captains.

 Western Leaders Team Captains provide leadership to teams of up to 10 Crew Members during M.A.S.T.E.R.
-Plan week (August 18th-22nd, 2013), and have one year experience in the Western Leaders Crew Member position.
+Plan week (August 17th-21st, 2014), and have one year experience in the Western Leaders Crew Member position.

 Western Leaders who serve as Counselors function as small group discussion facilitators and mentor groups of new students during M.A.S.T.E.R.
-Plan's Commuter Program (MPC, August 18th-19th, 2013).
-Western Leaders Counselors have at least two years of experience in the Western Leader position.
-Students who have served in the Resident Assistant position (not employed for fall 2013 term) and remain in good standing with the department of Housing and Residence Life are also eligible and encouraged to apply.
+Plan's Commuter Program (MPC, August 17th-18th, 2014).
+Western Leaders Counselors have two years of experience in the Western Leader position (preferred).
+Students who have served in the Resident Assistant position (not employed for fall 2014 term) and remain in good standing with the department of Housing and Residence Life are also eligible and encouraged to apply.
 In addition to serving as Counselors during MPC, Western Leaders Counselors also have the opportunity to assist with M.A.S.T.E.R.
-Plan activities August 20th-22nd.
+Plan activities August 19th-21st.